jeryldev/pyworks.nvim/README.md

 A Neovim plugin that provides automatic environment setup, package detection, and code execution for Python projects - primarily focused on Python and Python notebooks.

+> ⚠️ **Active Development**: This plugin is under active development and may introduce breaking changes between versions.
+Check the [CHANGELOG](CHANGELOG.md) for migration guides when updating.

 ## Features

 - **Zero Configuration** - Just open files and start coding